 - Any government documents, identification, birth certificates, passports, and licenses

 - Any unauthorized and unlicensed products

-- Any content that violates our Content Guidelines
+- Any content that violates the [Amazon Appstore Content Policy Requirements][appstore-content-policy]

 - Any items that infringe upon an end user’s privacy

 - Any listings for warranties and other similar offerings